blockchain-etl/eos-etl/README.md

 Options:
   -s, --start-block INTEGER   Start block
-  -e, --end-block INTEGER     End block  [required] -p, --provider-uri TEXT     The URI of the remote Bitcoin node -w, --max-workers INTEGER   The maximum number of workers.
+  -e, --end-block INTEGER     End block  [required] -p, --provider-uri TEXT     The URI of the remote EOS node -w, --max-workers INTEGER   The maximum number of workers.
   --blocks-output TEXT        The output file for blocks.
 If not provided
                               blocks will not be exported.
 Use "-" for stdout